Dr. Gary Tanchak, D.C.

 From our experience, most high amplitude devices only rev up to 2300RPM or 2700RPM.
 For lower amplitude devices, the percussion range is often 1800-3200.
 That is the typical range for devices from top brands that manufacture top-quality devices.

 However, we have seen some good devices that can rev up to 4600RPM.
 The only thing is that these are highly vibrational.
 In other words, you are getting a device with an amplitude lower than 10mm.
-A good example is the Lyric Massager.

 Apart from such devices, many devices that go beyond 3400RPM either have very low amplitude or the manufacturer overstated the percussion range.
 In our experience, a device is either high amplitude or high frequency and rarely both.